Summary of Federal Regulations for Migratory Game Birds

 The law requires that each migratory bird hunter 16 years of age or over must carry on his person a valid Georgia Migratory Bird Stamp while hunting doves, ducks, geese, woodcock, snipe, coots, rails or gallinules.
 The price of this license is included in some license types, and it is $5 on its own.
 You must complete a migratory bird hunter questionnaire when you get the stamp.

-The law requires that each waterfowl hunter 16 years of age or over must carry on his person a valid Federal Migratory Bird Hunting and Conservation Stamp (duck stamp) and the Georgia Waterfowl and Migratory Bird Stamp.
+The law requires that each waterfowl hunter 16 years of age or over must hold a valid electronic Federal Duck Stamp and the Georgia Waterfowl and Migratory Bird License.
 You can store an electronic version, or the Federal Migratory Bird Hunting and Conservation Stamp must be signed in ink across the face.
 This federal license is available anywhere Georgia licenses are sold, and from some Post Offices.

 Dual Violation